Applicability of the Student Rules, policies and procedures

-13.(1) A student must provide a research proposal in the form prescribed by the Faculty
+13.(1) A student must provide a research proposal in the form prescribed by the GRS

 (a) at the time of enrolling for the doctoral thesis;

-(b) in the case of a student who has completed a Doctor of Juridical Science (Preliminary) course or who wishes to transfer from Master of Laws candidature, at the time of application for admission to the Doctor of Juridical Science course.
+(b) in the case of a student who has completed a HDR (Preliminary) course or who wishes to transfer from Master of Laws candidature, at the time of application for admission to the Doctor of Juridical Science course.

-(2) The supervisor must forward the research proposal with their comments through the Faculty Administrative Officer to the Governing Board for approval.
+(2) The supervisor must forward the research proposal with their comments through the Faculty Administrative Officer to the GRS for approval

 14. The thesis must be 50,000 to 60,000 words in length excluding tables, footnotes, endnotes and appendices.